medinfoman/multifaceted-berts/README.md

 This study provides a comprehensive evaluation of BERT models across various NLP tasks in bilingual clinical notes, assessing their performance and applicability in clinical settings.

-We will be adding detailed summaries of each section soon!

 # Citation
 If you find our work useful, please cite it as follows: